springernature/frontend-playbook/technologies/css.md

 **Breakpoints**
 These should be nested within the relevant parent using `@include`.

 One exception to these rules is targeting a BEM element from within a nested block rule.
-See the [BEM documentation](https://github.com/springernature/frontend/blob/master/languages/bem-css.md) for more information on BEM and nesting.
+See the [BEM documentation][bem] for more information on BEM and nesting.

 ## The Rules